aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tishah-bav/alelai-li-woe-is-me-by-elazar-ben-killir-circa-7th-century-ce-translated-by-rachel-salston.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-But, that they killed a prophet and a priest (the Prophet Zechariah) in the Temple of my Lord, they make no noise about this.
+But, that they killed a prophet and a priest[foot]<a href="https://en.wikipedia.org/wiki/Zechariah_ben_Jehoiada">Zekhariah ben Jehoiada</a>, not to be confused with the prophet of the book of Zechariah, <a href="https://en.wikipedia.org/wiki/Zechariah_(Hebrew_prophet)">Zekahriah ben Berekhiah</a>.[/foot] in the Temple of my Lord, they make no noise about this.
 </div>
 </td></tr>
 </tbody></table>